qfpl/blog/content/drafts/multiple-ghcs.md

 ```

 This setup gives me every major compiler version back to GHC 7.0.
-`newghcs` was simply the most recent commit in nixpkgs when I set it up, and that is where I get GHC 8.4.3 and GHC 8.6 alpha.
+`newghcs` was simply the most recent commit in nixpkgs when I set it up, and
+that is where I get GHC 8.4.3 and GHC 8.6 alpha, since they are not in my main
+nixpkgs, which is nixos-18.03.
-`oldghcs` is a carefully chosen commit, as the following commit dropped
+`oldghcs` is a commit carefully chosen from history, as the following commit
-GHC 7.2.2 from nixpkgs, and I wanted to have the latest release in the GHC 7.2
+dropped GHC 7.2.2 from nixpkgs, and I wanted to have the latest release in the
-series installed.
+GHC 7.2 series installed.
-nixos-18.03 gives me the `7.10.3`, `8.0.2`, and `8.2.2`
+nixos-18.03 gives me `7.10.3`, `8.0.2`, and `8.2.2`

 ### Using these GHC versions